 The appearance of text on your page depends on a complex interaction of processes called composition.
 Using the word spacing, letterspacing, glyph scaling, and hyphenation options you’ve selected, InDesign composes your type in a way that best supports the specified parameters.

-InCopy offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer (both are available from the Control panel menu).
-You can select which composer to use from the Paragraph panel menu, the Justification dialog box, or the Control panel menu.
+InDesign offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer (both are available from the Control panel menu).
+You can select the composer to use from the Paragraph panel menu, the Justification dialog box, or the Control panel menu.

-InCopy supports four methods developed for typesetting, including Adobe Japanese Single-line Composer, Adobe Japanese Paragraph Composer, Adobe Paragraph Composer, and Adobe Single-line Composer.
+InDesign supports four methods developed for typesetting, including Adobe Japanese Single-line Composer, Adobe Japanese Paragraph Composer, Adobe Paragraph Composer, and Adobe Single-line Composer.
 Each Composer evaluates possible breaks for Japanese and Roman text, and chooses those which best support the hyphenation and justification options specified for a given paragraph.
-The Adobe Japanese Paragraph Composer is selected by the default.
-For details on these options, see InCopy Help.
+The Adobe Japanese Paragraph Composer is selected by default.
+For details on these options, see InDesign Help.